42Bastian/rmac/docs/rmac.rst

   character codes.
 Watch out for GEMDOS path names in ASCII constants - you will have to convert them to double-backslashes.
 * Expression evaluation is done left-to-right without operator precedence.
 Use parentheses to force the expression evaluation as you wish.
+Alternatively, use the **-4** switch to switch to C style precedence.
+For more information refer to `Order of Evaluation`_.
 * Mark your segments across files.
   Branching to a code segment that could be identified as BSS will cause a "Error: cannot initialize non-storage (BSS) section"
 * In 68020+ mode **Zan** and **Zri** (register suppression) is not supported.